vittorioromeo/vr-game-checklist/README.md

 ### Performance

 - [ ] My game reuses the right/left eye render for the PC monitor instead of rendering a third time.

+### UI

+- [ ] The distance of UI element in my games is appropriate to be in focus. [^ui_focus_distance]

+[^ui_focus_distance]: Different HMDs have different in-game distances from the player camera at which the image will appear in focus.
+Your UI should be drawn at those distances to ensure readability.